-- Left side: predictions model makes on individual words - Tells us how these words combine - How do we know why a neural network model made the prediction it made?
+- Left side highlights: predictions model makes on individual words

+- Tells us how these words combine

+- What does this experiment tell us?

 Why explanations?

 - Trust: if we see that models are behaving in human-like ways and making human-like mistakes, we might be more likely to trust them and deploy them - ► Causality: if our classifier predicts class y because of input feature x, does that tell us that x causes y?
 Not necessarily, but it might be helpful to know - ► Informativeness: more information may be useful (e.g., predicting a disease diagnosis isn't that useful without knowing more about the patient's situation) - Fairness: ensure that predictions are non-discriminatory